GongZheng-Justin/EqualSpherePartition/README.md

 # EqualSpherePartition
-&emsp;**ACM_EqualSphere.f90** provides a much cut down module to performing partition of the surface of a sphere into regions of equal area.
+&emsp;**ACM_EqualSphere.f90** provides a much cut-down module to performing partition of the surface of a sphere into regions of equal area.

 ![](EqualSphere.jpg)